Jenny, Owner, LMT

 Outside of work Allison enjoys spending time with her beautiful family.
 Her hobbies include DIY projects, gardening, bodybuilding, triathlon, and riding her Ducati every chance she gets!

-Brad has over 21 years of experience practicing massage, and it shows with his effective work and ability to tune into the need of the client.
+Brad has over 21 years of experience practicing massage, and it shows with his effective work and ability to tune into the needs of the client.
 His style is strong and detailed.
 He is highly skilled in deep tissue, trigger point, sports massage, and injury rehabilitation.
 He also offers Swedish relaxation and prenatal massage.

 Brad graduated from the Brian Utting School of Massage in Seattle in 1997.
 After all these years of practicing massage, he is still just as fascinated and passionate about the work.
 He enjoys the challenge of meeting each client's goals and finds massage to be very rewarding.